postmanlabs/labs-docs/src/pages/docs/postman-enterprise/sso/user-sso.md

 [![G-Suite login](https://assets.postman.com/postman-docs/59036889.png)](https://assets.postman.com/postman-docs/59036889.png)

-___On first login, you will need to carry out an additional step to set Postman up to access your identity provider account.___
+___On first login from the Postman app, you will need to carry out an additional step to set Postman up to access your identity provider account.___

 * Sign in to your provider account as above.
 Follow your provider's steps to connect the account to Postman.
 * Once you've completed your provider's required setup, you will be redirected back to the login screen to access the account inside Postman—_so you'll need to re-enter your password_.
 Click __Sign in to link your SSO account__.